 If you wake up drenched in sweat, think of your armpits as evidence.
 You do not have to do sleuthing to figure out what is prompting your perspiration.
 Night Sweats.
-Therefore, we are uncovering the truth about this pesky symptom and what your body is really telling you.
+Therefore, we are uncovering the truth about your night sweats and what your body is really telling you.

 Firstly, night sweats are common.
 In a study published in Annals of Family Medicine, one-third of primary care patients reported night sweats during the past month.
 Your body is signaling to you, are you listening?